Philodendron Brandtianum care is not difficult.

-The Philodendron family has over 400 species as indoor houseplants and outdoor container plants in a range of shapes, sizes, and colors.
+The Philodendron family has over 400 species and many are cared for as indoor houseplants and outdoor container plants in a range of shapes, sizes, and colors.

 There’s a famous saying that Philodendrons are the easiest to grow and the hardest to kill, which makes them a must-have for every gardening enthusiast.